Code-Institute-Submissions/milestone-project-one-8/README.md

 ### Content

-All content in the 'About' and 'Services' section was written by me and then cross checked for accuracy and validation by brother.
+All content in the 'About' and 'Services' section was written by me and then cross checked for accuracy and validation by my brother and his business partner.

 ### Media

 Images were taken from [Pexels](https://www.pexels.com/) and also [Adobe Stock](https://stock.adobe.com/ie/).

-[Tinypng](https://tinypng.com/) was used to compress images from high res state and maintain quality
+[Tinypng](https://tinypng.com/) was used to compress images from high res state to maintain quality

 ### Acknowledgements